-Debt.
-On March 24, 2015, we completed a private placement of \$275.0 million of 7.0% senior unsecured notes due 2022.
-The proceeds from the sales of the notes were used to repay existing outstanding indebtedness under our unsecured line of credit and senior secured credit facility and for general corporate purposes.
-As of June 30, 2016, we have aggregate loan commitments from our senior secured credit facility totaling \$830.0 million.
-The loan commitments consist of revolving loans of \$690.0 million and the remaining term loans of \$140.0 million.
+As of June 30, 2017, we had aggregate loan commitments from our senior secured credit facility totaling \$814.0 million.
+The loan commitments consisted of revolving loans of \$690.0 million and the remaining term loans of \$124.0 million.
 We have other financial obligations that constitute additional indebtedness based on the definitions within the credit facility.
-As of June 30, 2016, the amount available for borrowing under our senior secured credit facility was as follows:
+As of June 30, 2017, the amount available for borrowing under our senior secured credit facility was as follows: